Western Dakota Tech's next truck-driving class starts Oct. 25

 Four students recently graduated from Western Dakota Technical College's professional truck driving program.
 These graduates will help fill the high and projected increasing need for truck drivers.

-In a South Dakota Department of Labor report release in May, "Top 30 Hot Careers," the top career listed was "heavy and tractor-trailer truck drivers.
+In a South Dakota Department of Labor report released in May, "Top 30 Hot Careers," the top career listed was "heavy and tractor-trailer truck drivers."
 The list is based on factors including above-average projected openings and an average/mean wage greater than the median wage across all occupations in 2019.
 The average annual wage in 2020 was $46,232.

 The next professional truck driving program classes begin Oct.
 25. Course information is available at wdt.edu/TruckDriving.
 Enrollment is limited and classes fill quickly.
 Anyone interested should contact WDT's Corporate Education Center, 605-718-2410, or email corped@wdt.edu.